githubber-me/odhu-indhu/docs/IMPLEMENTATION_PLAN.md

-# Odhu Indhu — implementation plan
+# Odhu Indhu: implementation plan

 Status: build-ready product and technical specification.
 This document is planning only; no application implementation is included.